Fred. Olsen Express

 Fred.
 Olsen Express is an inter-island ferry service based in the Canary Islands, Spain.
 It operates a fleet of six modern fast ferries on five routes.
 Its fleet includes a trimaran fast ferry, the Benchijigua Express, which was the first such vehicle in the world when it entered service in 2005.
-The company is owned by the Olsen family-controlled Bonheur and Ganger Rolf, which among other things also owns the shipping companies Fred.
+The company is owned by the Norwegian Olsen family-controlled Fred.
+Olsen & Co. and Bonheur, which among other things also owns the shipping companies Fred.
 Olsen Cruise Lines and First Olsen Tankers.